82nd ADSB Welcomes New Senior Enlisted Leader During Change of Responsibility Ceremony

 |0

-This work, 82nd ADSB Welcomes New Senior Enlisted Leader During Change of Responsibility Ceremony [Image 59 of 59], by SFC Jeremiah Meaney, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 82nd ADSB Welcomes New Senior Enlisted Leader During Change of Responsibility Ceremony, by SPC Shawn Richardson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.